michaelmackenzie/Multilepton_Analysis/README.md

 Descriptions:

-- MultileptonHistMaker.cc makes books of histograms when running over the multilepton ntuple

-- process_multilepton.C processes a list of ntuples through the MultileptonHistMaker

-- MultileptonNTupleMaker.cc makes books of trees when running over the multilepton ntuples

-- process_multileptonNT.C processes a list of ntuples through the MultileptonNTupleMaker

-- make_background.C adds the trees for the various processes from a given book output in the MultileptonNTupleMaker's output trees, using the cross section and generation values

 - ZTauTauHistMaker.cc makes books of histograms when running over the ztautau ntuples

 - process_ztautau.C processes a list of ntuples through the ZTauTauHistMaker

-- find_cuts.C loops over output from MultileptonHistMaker and identifies a rectangular cut that has the greatest increase in signal/background for a fixed efficiency drop in the signal

 - Fitter.cc is used to get legendre polynomials for background fits, made to match up with Multilepton studies